muneebexotic/neon_pulse_flappy_bird/store_assets/app_store_description.md

 - Performance optimization for smooth 60fps gaming
 - No ads, no pay-to-win mechanics

 Whether you're a Flappy Bird veteran or new to the genre, Neon Pulse offers an experience that's both familiar and revolutionary.
-The cyberpunk aesthetic isn't just visual flair - it's integrated into every aspect of gameplay, from the pulse mechanics to the beat synchronization.
+The cyberpunk aesthetic isn't just visual flair - it's integrated into every aspect of gameplay, from the pulse mechanics to the strategic obstacle navigation.

 Download now and discover why Neon Pulse is the evolution of mobile gaming!

 ## Keywords
-flappy bird, cyberpunk, neon, pulse, rhythm, beat sync, particle effects, arcade, casual, indie game, futuristic, energy pulse, power-ups, customization, leaderboard
+flappy bird, cyberpunk, neon, pulse, particle effects, arcade, casual, indie game, futuristic, energy pulse, power-ups, customization, leaderboard

 ## What's New (Version 1.0.0)
 🚀 Initial release featuring:
 - Complete cyberpunk Flappy Bird experience
 - Energy pulse mechanic with double-tap controls
-- Beat-synchronized obstacle patterns
 - Stunning neon particle effects
 - Progressive difficulty system
 - Power-up collection system